 Of course!
-As a matter of fact, many of us already use a shortcut to happiness but it’s not necessarily good for us.
-Because if your shortcut to happiness is negative, then you are probably addicted to the wrong mental habits.
+As a matter of fact, many of us already use a shortcut to happiness, but it’s not necessarily good for us.
+Because if your shortcut to happiness is negative, you are probably addicted to bad mental habits.

 Let’s take a short look at what happiness is.
 The definition from Vocabulary says: “Happiness is a state of well-being characterized by emotions ranging from contentment to intense joy.”
 Thereby, happiness is achieved with emotions from feeling joy and content.
 These are very positive emotions, so negative thoughts shouldn’t be a part of the happiness experience.

 The great thing is that anyone can learn to be happy even though you might feel like something is missing in your life.
 That you have past traumas, you don’t feel like you can recover from.
 Or that there are certain things you can’t do.

 Happiness is a state of mind.
 It’s a choice.
 It’s a bit deeper than just telling yourself, “I am happy.” because if your wife just left you, your car broke down, and you got fired from your job, telling yourself that you are happy might not do the trick.